Sacramento International Airport: Expansion project

 On June 7, 2006, plans were announced to replace Terminal B with a brand new terminal by the year 2012.
 In 2008, the Sacramento County Airport System broke ground on the largest capital improvement project in the history of the County of Sacramento: "The Big Build."
 The expanded Terminal B was designed by Corgan Associates, Inc. in association with Fentress Architects.
 The landside (pre-security) portion of Terminal B was built by the joint venture of Austin Commercial, LP and Walsh Construction, and the glass and aluminum facade was constructed by AGA (Architectural Glass and Aluminum).
 The airside gates and people mover were built by Turner Construction.
 The $1.03 billion terminal modernization project replaced the airport's original, aging Terminal B to meet the rising demand for passenger services and improved the airport's ability to attract new carriers and routes.

-The Central Terminal B complex is three times the size of the original Terminal B with the two parts of the complex – airside and landside – connected by the SMF Automated People Mover.
+The Central Terminal B complex is three times the size of the original Terminal B with the two parts of the complex – airside and landside – connected by an automated people mover.
+The elevated system opened on October 6, 2011, and is used to move passengers between the airside and landside.
+It uses two Bombardier Innovia APM 100 vehicles operating as single cars on two separate parallel tracks.
 The capacity of Terminal B is 16 million passengers per year, which is not expected to be reached until late in the 2020s.
 Approximately half of the $1 billion cost of the new terminal comes from a new ticket surcharge of $4.50 per passenger and parking fees.

 Airport officials held a press conference on July 15, 2011, at the California State Fair, announcing the terminal would open on October 6, 2011.
 This was many months ahead of schedule compared to the original projected opening in 2012.